HenriquePinheiro12/HenriquePinheiro12/README.md

   </div>

  ![Snake animation](https://github.com/HenriquePinheiro12/henriquepinheiro12/blob/output/github-contribution-grid-snake.svg)

+## Who I am

+ I´m a beginner programmer who´ve recently entered on the wide world of programming.
+I´m recently working on frontend static projects and learning the programming logic in my technical school.
+ I have experience on working with HTML, CSS and pure JS.
+Beyond that, I´m just initending to start learning any other[TODO]

 <!--
 **HenriquePinheiro12/henriquepinheiro12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.